Rubber-Ball/Block-Engine/README.md

 ## 🧠 Philosophy

-Inspired by classic engines like Quake and Source, Block Engine gives you full control, minimal abstraction, and zero bloat.
+Inspired by classic engines like Quake and Source.

 ---